Snow

 Alpine/Race

 riders are easily picked out of the crowd.
-They are always seen on groomed trails,
+They are always

-laying a trench in the snow with each turn.
-These riders "use" a snowboards edge
+seen on groomed trails, laying a trench in the snow with each

-like no other rider.
 Using powerful body movements and gravity as their friend,

-alpine riders enjoy the sport only when they are connected to the snow.
+alpine riders enjoy the sport only when they are connected

-are long, narrow, stiff, and flashy
+boards are long, narrow, stiff, and flashy

 - These